MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

 ## Independent knowledge base search

 Agents can do knowledge base searches outside of cases using the <b>Knowledge Search</b> feature located in the Knowledge section.
 This functionality performs like a knowledge search hub.

-Agents can view and send article pop outs and copy the article URL (For more information.
-See Configure knowledge base article URL.
+Agents can view and send article pop outs and copy and send article URLs when configured.
+See [Configure knowledge base article URLs](/search-knowledge-articles-csh.md#configure-knowledge-base-article-url) for more information.

   ![Independent KB search](media\kb-independent-search.png)

   1. Under the Knowledge section, click on Knowledge Search
   2. In search window, enter key keywords of article
   3. Click copy the article URL action
   4. Click to pop out the article in a new window action